minprog/app-studio/40 Projects/45 Restaurant Revisited/Assignment.md

 Tip: keep your previous code of Restaurant close, if you have it!
 You are allowed to reuse your previously implemented functionality.
 However, you must start a new project for this new version.

 - Create a new empty GitHub repository.
-- Create a new Android studio project, starting with a blank activity.
+- Create a new Android studio project, starting with a Empty Activity.
 - Link your project to the repository.

 ## Step 2: Displaying categories